 secure and log access to the systems in scope.

-customers may build their own services or applications which
+which customers may build their own services or applications

-store, process, or transmit cardholder data.
+which store, process, or transmit cardholder data.

 It is important to note that customers are still